davebenson/doom4-walkthrough/README.md

 I tend to save the Quad Powerup and for the end; get the Armor on the toplevel (a sometimes overlooked location) early on to make it easier.
 Keep on the move and kill quickly.

-Walk up the hill to a holographic replay of some sort of ritual with a casket???
+Walk up the hill to a holographic replay of some sort of ritual with a casket.

 Interact with the screen ??? to exit the level.